-Grow in average, medium moisture, well-drained soil in part shade.
+Grow in average, medium moisture, well-drained soils in part shade.
 Tolerates full shade.
 Flowers pale in too much sun.
 Prefers loamy soils that are moderately fertile.
+Avoid heavy clay soils.
 Blooms on previous year’s wood, so prune in spring after flowering.
 Suckering habit can be a problem, and unwanted suckers should be promptly removed.
 If necessary, plants may be renovated by cutting stems to the ground.

-This variegated Kerria cultivar is a low-growing, broadly rounded, slowly spreading deciduous shrub with a dense, twiggy habit which typically grows 2' tall by 2' wide in 5 years.
+'Picta' is a low-growing, broadly rounded, slowly spreading cultivar with a dense, twiggy habit which typically grows 2' tall by 2' wide in 5 years.
 Features profuse, yellow, five-petaled, rose-like flowers (1.75" diameter) in April to early May and toothed, narrow, somewhat triangular, grayish green leaves edged with white.

-No serious insect problems.
-Susceptible to leaf spot disease.
+No serious insect or disease problems.
+Susceptible to leaf spots, cankers, blights and root rot.

 Mass in the shrub border.
 Foliage makes for interesting specimen in partially shaded areas of the rock garden or border.
 Incorporate into foundation plantings